Investing in Rental Properties for Beginners

 Once you finance your property and close the purchase, it's now time to start doing business.
 Note that not every renter that shows interest in your property should live there.
 Screen your renters beforehand to find quality tenants that can properly maintain the property and pay on time.
 Disqualify those that might not be able to afford rent, have a habit of paying rent, or that don’t have a good track record of maintaining their space.

-If you're going to manage your property all by yourself, you must know how to screen tenants, handle leases, handle maintenance, collect rent, and handle security deposit deductions.
-You can use free online rental services to help you collect rent, manage leases, send out text messages, and deposit payments to your bank.
-Make sure you stay proactive with maintenance so you don't end up with emergency repairs.
+If you’re going to manage your property all by yourself, you must know how to screen tenants, collect rent and handle security deposit deductions.
+There are several great property management software options to help you manage leases, track finances, communicate with tenants and manage maintenance requests.

 If all this management work seems too cumbersome for you, you can work with a third-party property management company.
 The company will handle everything, including maintenance and collecting rent.
 These companies have different payment structures and varying fees.
 The fees can be a flat rate or a percentage of the rent ranging from 8% to 12%.